blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

    b. **Clear any partial window in progress.** The firmware restores persisted state across reboots via `NotePayloadRetrieveAfterSleep`, so a power-cycle alone does not reset the summary window.
 To start from a known-clean boundary: in Notehub set `reset_state` to `1` (see §6) and force an immediate inbound sync (`{"req":"hub.sync"}`).
 On the next wake the firmware clears all accumulators and sets `last_report_epoch = 0`; the window is re-anchored when the next valid `card.time` response arrives.
 The reset is one-shot — subsequent wakes that still read `reset_state=1` (before the next inbound sync delivers the updated value) are silently skipped by the firmware.
 After confirming that the first 1-hour summary has been received (indicating that a complete clean window elapsed), you may leave `reset_state=1` in Notehub or remove it; the window will not reset again.

    c. **Empty-platform window.** Place the empty load-cell platform (no hive body) on the load cell and leave it completely undisturbed.
 Wait for one complete 1-hour summary.
-Record `weight_kg` from that note — call it `platform_reading_kg`.
+Record `weight_kg` from that Note — call it `platform_reading_kg`.

    d. **Known-mass window.** Place a known reference mass (for example, a 10 kg bag of flour or a calibrated test weight) on the platform and leave it completely undisturbed for one full window.
 Record the resulting `weight_kg` as `reported_weight_kg`.